mkheck13/HashSaltLogin/README.md

 Example "MyPassword" = "MyPassword+RandomSalt"

 The salt insures that no two users have the same password to hash.
 We always Salt before we Hash.

+### Day Three Covering IActionResult , CORS, and Login Logic

+## Intro to the return type IActionResult.

+IActionResult lets us Controller our HTTP status 200 Ok 4oo Unothorized as well as Error and then 500 Internal Error